cdklabs/cdk-monitoring-constructs/API.md

 Global prefix for all alarm names.

-This should be something unique to avoid collisions with other CTIs.
+This should be something unique to avoid potential collisions.
 This is ignored if an alarm's dedupeStringOverride is declared.

 ---